-- Voice of Democracy An entry advanced to National judging - Patriot's Pen An entry advanced to National judging - Veterans & Military Support Programs Must complete a State/Department fundraiser and proceeds donated to Veterans & Military Support Programs, Kansas City, Mo. (\see last page)
+- Voice of Democracy An entry advanced to National judging - Patriot's Pen An entry advanced to National judging - Veterans & Military Support Programs Must complete State/Department fundraiser and proceeds donated to Veterans & Military Support Programs, Kansas City, Mo. (see last page) - Must have at least One teacher submitted for the Teacher of the Year competition.
+(One entry from one of the three categories). - Must enter one Employer of the Year Nomination (see last page) - Must enter one JROTC Cadet of the Year Nomination (see last page) - Must enter one VFW Member of the Year Nomination (see last Page)